Brian G. Gardiner (biologist): Academic career

+Legacy

+Gardiner named seven genera of Carboniferous ray-finned fish, Australichthys, Aestuarichthys, Willomorichthys, Sundayichthys, Dwykia, Adroichthys and Soetendalichthys (=Aestuarichthys), and two genera of Triassic ray-finned fish, Albertonia and Endemichthys.

+Two genera of Permian palaeoniscoid fish, Gardinerichthys and Gardinerpiscis, were named in his honour.

 Marriage and children

 Gardiner married Elizabeth Jameson in 1961.
 They had three children; Nicholas, Catherine and Clare.

 Death

 Gardiner died in London on 21 January 2021, aged 88.
 He was survived by his wife, three children and seven grandchildren.